wilgru/slipstream-react-app/README.md

 ### Comments

-Ideally the code itself should be used as the source of truth, so comments should something that the code doesn't.
-The following prefixes can be used with comments which can make them stand out with highlighting using the Better Comments extension:
+Use the following prefixes with comments to make them stand out with highlighting (using the Better Comments extension):

 <img width="389" alt="better_comments_demo" src="https://github.com/wilgru/slipstream-react-app/assets/40753609/2595ddfe-bd86-4a07-bbbf-ed9a837efc6a"><br>

-TODOs and FIXMEs in particular can also be tracked using the TODO tree extension if installed.

-### File Structure

-#### components

-#### connections

-#### hooks

-#### routes

-#### utils

 ## Deployment